Tain Picture House

 It became the Town Hall Cinema in the 1920’s and the proscenium was 17 feet wide.
 This name continued until by 1937, when it was re-named Picture Palace, with films booked by A.B.
 King.
 In 1939 it was the Picture House, bookings still by A.B.
 King.
 In 1954 it was being operated by Caledonian Associated Cinemas Ltd. and CinemaScope was installed, the proscenium was now 21 feet wide, perhaps brought forward of the original one.

-The Picture House had gone from listings in the late-1960’s.
-There were efforts in recent years by the Tain Picture House Restoration Trust to restore the building, but these seem to have stalled.
+The Picture House had closed in 1970 and was offered ‘For Sale’.
+There were efforts in recent years by the Tain Picture House Restoration Trust to restore the building, but these seem to have stalled and building stood vacant.
+Renovation funded by Historic Scotland began by November 2021 and it continues in 2025.

 On 29th October 1982, Historic Scotland designated the Picture House a Grade B Listed building.